Satyendranath Basu: A conspiracy hatched

 The under-trial prisoners under the leadership in Barin Ghosh hatched a plan to escape from the Alipur Central Jail, and also to get rid of Goswami.
 B.C.
 Roy, Barrister-at-law, defending the prisoners, offered help with men and arms.
 Barin wrote letters from jail to Sudhangshu Jiban Rai, Preo Shankar Rai and Basanta Banerjee of Chandernagore to meet B. C. Roy for arrangements of arms.
 He also wrote to Shrish Chandra Ghosh to send phial, acid for the purpose of throwing to jail wardens and wax to copy keys.
 On Sunday, 23 August, one revolver was smuggled into the jail by Shudhangshu Jiban Rai.
-Next day Barin asked Hem Das to give it to Satyendranath with instruction to kill Goswami.
+Next day Barin asked Hemchandra Kanungo to give it to Satyendranath with instruction to kill Goswami.
 That time Satyendranath was admitted in the jail Hospital.
 He expressed his inability to use such a big revolver, and returned it back.
 On Sunday, 30 August, another revolver reached Barin though Shrish. it was a smaller one.
 Kanailal took it, and subsequently got admitted to the jail hospital.
 The Revolvers were received loaded.
 The stage was set.